This program is available at the Bellefontaine and Springfield - Leffel Lane locations.

 Students should have had one year of high school algebra or the equivalent.
 Students may take preparatory courses at Clark State, but it will require a longer amount of time to complete their degree program.

 Students enrolled in Associate of Applied Business and Associate of Applied Science degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
-A number of colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
-See the Transfer section of the catalog for more information.
+Students who wish to continue with their education can apply for Bachelor of Applied Science in Manufacturing Technology Management at Clark State.
+See the Bachelor Degree section of the catalog fr more information.